sultan99/stylin/packages/vite-plugin/README.md

 });
 ```

-This plugin detects files that ends with `.module.css` or `.module.scss` in your project and creates matching `.d.ts` files alongside them.
+This plugin detects files that end with `.module.css` or `.module.scss` in your project and creates matching `.d.ts` files alongside them.
 For example, if your source code directory has this structure:
 ```
 |-- src
   |-- components